-- Turn right on the pavement of this A road and in 35 metres cross the bridge over the river.
+- The Main route : At the junction with the A281, turn right on the pavement of this A road and in 35 metres cross the bridge over the river.
 After 80 metres, with Somerswey Cul-de-Sac on your right, cross the road.
 10 metres beyond a red brick wall on the left, turn left on a signed path, through a strip of woodland, with the river down below on your left, your direction 310°.

 - In 180 metres you emerge from the path with Wharf Cottages at your left.
 Continue ahead along a tarmac path, your direction 300°.

 - In 80 metres continue on a gravel path with an extensive office and industrial estate on your right.
 In a further 145 metres you come to the A248 and a bridge . [**]

 - If you want to end the walk at this point, go right on the A248 to the station at Shalford.

 - For the Main route, cross the road go left over the bridge walkway and immediately turn right to pick up the riverbank path on the other side by the National Trust sign, your direction 335°.

 - The main and Cycle Path routes continue